aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week06.rst

   * :ref:`Unix problems<unix_problems>` **due October 18th**, after fall break!

   * **Make sure your installation and Python setup on your computer is working and feels clear to you.
-Contact an instructor before Fall Break if this is not the case.**
+Try to contact an instructor before Fall Break if this is not the case.**
   * You should check out the :ref:`How to Fix Common Problems using your native machine's Python<gotchas_chap>`, which may also be helpful as we move forward.